 The most important starting point on whether you are building wealth or heading towards financial disaster is whether your save every month.
 Or in other words, spending less then you earn.

-Just take yourself as if you were an employee for Me Corporation.
-And every month, you need to ensure that you get paid.
-The moment you receive your pay, set aside the amount into another account that you will basically not touch.
+Take yourself as if you were an employee for Me Company Sdn Bhd.
+Every month, your number 1 priority is to make sure that you get paid.
+The moment you receive your pay, set aside the amount into another account that you will not touch!

 This amount you pay yourself every month should be used for your emergency savings (if you have yet to reach your emergency savings goal) or to be invested.

 Only you can decide how much you are worth and how much to pay yourself.
 It can be a percentage (e.g. 10-30%) or a fixed figure (RM500, RM1000, RM2000, etc).